csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * There is still a need to check for nulls

 ### Step 3: Clean Up and Add Data to Prepare for Analysis
-#### Overview
-The data is downloaded, skimmed, prepared, cleaned, and manipulated.
-This section deals with all the dirty work prior to the actual analysis and visualization.
-The prep-work lays the foundation of our data problem solving, and takes more than twice the time and effort as the analysis.

-If you are more interested with the analysis, and results, you can jump ahead to [Data Summary] (link here).

 #### ***Key Problems and Solutions***
 The first part of tidying data is look for issues/concerns regarding the data.
 Here are some of them: